IaaS Cloud Flexibility

 Security and Compliance

-3. Compliance Standards: Ensure your IaaS provider complies with industry standards like GDPR, HIPAA, or ISO 27001.
+2. Compliance Standards: Ensure that your IaaS provider complies with industry standards like GDPR, HIPAA, or ISO 27001.

 Cost Optimization Strategies

-1. Right-Sizing Resources: Regularly review resource usage and adjust configurations to avoid over-provisioning.
+1. Right-Sizing Resources: Regularly review and adjust resource allocations to match actual usage.

-2. Use Reserved Instances: For predictable workloads, use reserved instances to save costs.
+2. Reserved Instances: For predictable workloads, consider reserved instances to reduce costs.

 Future trends in iaas cloud flexibility